-That's why ABM is an important tactic to implement if you sell high value B2B products or services to a finite number of companies who have a multi-person buying committee and require personalized content and engagement.
+That's why ABM is an important strategy to implement if you sell high-value B2B products or services to a finite number of companies with several decision makers.
+Using ABM automation tools is the key to scaling these efforts.

 Account-Based Marketing Automation

 Integrate your ABM, marketing automation software, and CRM.